Cumberland River Journey...

 We passed Dover, TN and historic Fort Donnelson National Battlefield with the river beginning to have large shallow backwater areas.
 As the river widened into Lake Barkley the wind caused the water to become extremely choppy.
 The farther down the lake we got, the worse the wind and rain became.
 There was a lot of floating logs and other debris that I had to constantly watch for, made difficult by the choppy water (shown at right) and seeing through the wrinkled plastic shield.
 I had to stand with my face against the shield to see somewhat clearly.

 As soon as I got a cell phone signal I called Eddy Creek Marina and booked a motel room for the night.
 All we had to do was get there.
-We usually cruise at about 20mph but progress was about half that.
+We usually cruise at about 15 mph but progress was about half that.
 Another problem we found on Lake Barkley was the absence of buoys and the difficulty seeing them in these conditions.
 I know that this is a shallow lake with stumps so it was important to stay in the channel.
 Suddenly my depth finder would show 3ft of water and I had to slowly search for the deeper channel.
 Lake Barkely is a beautiful waterway that I have been on many times in better weather, but our focus that day was not on the pristine shoreline but to get a break from these conditions.
 There are times when I think that a small boat with a cuddy cabin would be helpful and at least my wife could get out of the weather, and this was one of them.
 We arrived at the marina at 3pm after 7 hours of hell on water, had dinner and relaxed in comfort until 10am the next morning.
 The next morning I was thinking about the previous day on the water and come to the conclusion that, yes, it was bad but it was also an adventure that we will long remember and talk about.
 We also had another option that we could have chosen.
 Clarksville, TN is a great river town with much to offer.
 In fact they are building a new marina and expect it to open in 2011.
 We could have stayed there for another day and waited out the weather.

 We were pleasantly surprised to see blue sky and calm water in Eddy Bay as we walked to our boat at the marina (free docking for motel guests).
 We topped off our fuel and headed back onto Lake Barkley.
 Just a few miles below Eddy Bay along the right bank is an imposing structure.
-Some call it the "Castle on the Cumberland" (show at left).
+Some call it the "Castle on the Cumberland" (show in photo).
 The official name is the Kentucky State Prison.
 This maximum security prison was built in 1886.
 The area around the prison, including the waters in the site of "Old Eddyville" The town was relocated when Barkley Dam flooded the valley.
 During winter pool (when the lake is 5ft lower) old foundations, sidewalks and streets can still be seen.
 While cruising on Lake Barkley we are traveling above the remains of many ruins and even some cemeteries.

 At mile 33 we turned into the Barkley Canal.
 This is a one mile-long canal that leads to Kentucky Lake (Tennessee River).
 In order to go to the end of the Cumberland River we would have to lock through the Barkley Lock, then go 31 more miles to the Ohio River.
 I have done this stretch often so on this trip I decided to take this little short cut to continue our journey up the Tennessee River.
 We absolutely loved the Cumberland River.
 I had traveled it before in much larger boats as far as Nashville but experiencing it is a small craft from the head of navigation allowed us to get to know the river much better.